The Venus Evening Apparition

 Because Venus never appears more than 47° from the Sun, it follows that any planetary conjunction involving Venus will also never occur above this angular distance, i.e. its solar elongation will always be less than 47°.
 For an Earthbound observer, a superior planet (i.e. Mars and beyond) seen at such a small elongation poses something of a problem, since it will then be considerably more distant from the Earth - and therefore fainter - than when it is closest and brightest in the sky (namely, at opposition, when its elongation is 180° from the Sun).
 Jupiter is affected to a much lesser extent since it is always above magnitude -1.6 (brighter than Sirius, the brightest star in the sky).

-A significant factor in determining whether a planetary conjunction is 'easy' or 'difficult' is the altitude that the fainter planet is positioned as it disappears from view in the dawn twilight.
-This in turn affects the duration for which the pair are visible before sunrise.
+A significant factor in determining whether a planetary conjunction is 'easy' or 'difficult' is the altitude that the fainter planet is positioned as it comes into view in the dusk twilight.
+This in turn affects the duration for which the pair are visible after sunset.

-The only planetary conjunction involving Venus which is observable during the 2020-21 morning apparition is summarised in the table below.
+The three planetary conjunctions with Venus which are viewable during the 2021-22 apparition are listed in the table below.